 Revenues from license fees and milestone payments primarily consist of up-front license fees and milestone payments received under various collaboration agreements.
-We recognize all non-refundable up-front license fees as revenues in accordance with the guidance provided in the SEC's Staff Accounting Bulletin No. 104.
 We initially recognize upfront fees received from third party collaborators as unearned revenue and then recognize these amounts on a ratable basis over the expected term of the research collaboration.
 Often, the total research term is not contractually defined and an estimate of the term of our total obligation must be made.
-For example, under the 2008 cancer collaboration with Bristol-Myers Squibb, we have estimated our term to be five years, or through the completion of certain phase 3 trials.
+For example, under the 2008 cancer collaboration with Bristol-Myers Squibb, we have estimated our term to be five years, or through the completion of phase 3 trials.
 We estimate that this is the longest possible period that we could be obligated to perform services and therefore the appropriate term with which to amortize any license fees.
-However, if we submit a New Drug Approval application earlier than anticipated, or Bristol-Myers Squibb decides to take over management of trials prior to their completion, the estimated term of our obligation would be shortened, resulting in an increase in revenue recognition in the period in which our estimated term changes.
+However, if we submit an NDA earlier than anticipated, or Bristol-Myers Squibb decides to take over management of trials prior to their completion, the estimated term of our obligation would be shortened, resulting in an increase in revenue recognition in the period in which our estimated term changes.
+For example, in the first quarter of 2010, the estimated research term under the Boehringer Ingelheim agreement was extended through September 2010, resulting in an extension in the period over which we will recognize license revenue and decreasing our license revenue recognized in the period to \$1.4 million.
+License fees are classified as license revenue in our consolidated statement of operations.

-Although milestone payments are generally non-refundable once the milestone is achieved, we recognize the milestone revenues on a straight-line basis over the expected research term of the arrangement.
-This typically results in a portion of the milestone being recognized on the date the milestone is achieved, with the balance being recognized over the remaining research term of the agreement.
+Although milestone payments are generally non-refundable once the milestone is achieved, we recognize milestone revenues on a straight-line basis over the expected research term of the arrangement.
+This typically results in a portion of a milestone being recognized on the date the milestone is achieved, with the balance being recognized over the remaining research term of the agreement.
 There is diversity in practice on the recognition of milestone revenue.
 Other companies have adopted an alternative milestone revenue recognition policy, whereby the full milestone fee is recognized upon completion of the milestone.
 If we had adopted such a policy, our revenues recorded to date would have increased and our deferred revenues would have decreased by a material amount compared to total revenue recognized.
 In certain situations, we may receive milestone payments after the end of our period of continued involvement.
 In such circumstances, we would recognize 100% of the milestone revenue when the milestone is achieved.
+Milestones are classified as contract revenue in our consolidated statement of operations.

-Collaborative agreement reimbursement revenue consists of research and development support received from collaborators.
-Collaborative agreement reimbursement revenue is recorded as earned based on the performance requirements by both parties under the respective contracts.
+Collaborative agreement revenue is recorded as earned based on the performance requirements by both parties under the respective contracts.
 Under the 2008 cancer collaboration with Bristol-Myers Squibb, certain research and development expenses are partially reimbursable to us.
 On an annual basis, the amounts that Bristol-Myers Squibb owes us, net of amounts reimbursable to Bristol-Myers Squibb by us on those projects, are recorded as revenue.
 Conversely, research and development expenses may include the net settlement of amounts we owe Bristol-Myers Squibb for research and development expenses that Bristol-Myers Squibb incurred on joint development projects, less amounts reimbursable to us by Bristol-Myers Squibb on these projects.
 In annual periods when net research and development funding payments are payable to Bristol-Myers Squibb, these payments will be presented as collaboration cost-sharing expense.
+Reimbursements under co-development agreements are classified as collaboration reimbursements while reimbursements under other arrangements are classified as contract revenue in our consolidated statement of operations.